 About the review

-The systematic review evaluates the scientific literature on burns published up until October 2016.
+This systematic review evaluates the scientific literature on burns published until October 2016.

 It aims to answer the following clinical questions: